 The NHL discontinued regular-season overtime on Nov.
-21, 1942, because of conflicts of the train schedules during World War II.
+21, 1942, because of conflicts with the train schedules during World War II.
 It did not return until well after the war had ended.
 Overtime for regular-season games was reintroduced for the 1983-84 season with a five-minute sudden-death period.
 Originally, overtime was an entire 10-minute period, no matter how many goals were scored.

 Later that night, overtime was not needed, even if it was an option, as the Maple Leafs blew out the Canadiens 8-0.
 Hall of Famer Turk Broda became the first goaltender to record 150 wins as a member of the Maple Leafs.
 Only Johnny Bower and Felix Potvin have won at least 150 games with the team since.

 On Nov.
 21, 1943, Buddy O’Connor scored his first career hat trick and added two assists in the Canadiens’ 13-4 beating of the Bruins.
 This was his second straight game with five points.
 The previous night, he had a goal and four assists versus the Maple Leafs.

 The Maple Leafs made a move that changed the direction of the franchise on Nov.
 21, 1958.
 They hired Punch Imlach as their new general manager to take over for Hap Day.
 A few days later, Imlach fired head coach Billy Reay and moved behind the bench.
 He led them to the Stanley Cup Final that season.
 The Leafs won four championships under his leadership, including three in a row during the 1960s.

 Goaltender Tony Esposito recorded his 70th career shutout on Nov.
 21, 1979, in a 4-0 win over the Washington Capitals.
 He is one of only 13 netminders to have at least 70 career shutouts.
 Defenseman and former Anaheim Ducks general manager Bob Murray had three assists in the first period to lead the offense.

 Two years later, on Nov.
 21, 1981, the Capitals beat up the Philadelphia Flyers 10-4.
 Dennis Maruk and Tim Tookey both had hat tricks as Greg Theberge set a team rookie record with five points, scoring two goals and adding three assists.